In this article, I show you, using an example, how the Java ByteBuffer

-works, and what precisely the Methoden flip()
+works and what the methods flip()

 and compact()